 Wind speeds are very high atop a 9 story building.
 Because of this, a wind shield was built around plants that are more sensitive to wind.
 All structures on the roof had to be either heavy enough to withstand high wind speeds, or strapped down to the steel overhead structure.

 There is no elevator that goes to the roof of the ETC building.
 All items on the roof had to be carried up 4 flights of stairs by students.
 Items that were too large to be carried up the stairwell, such as the steel welded overhead structure, had to be craned in.
 As you can imagine, this was extremely difficult and very expensive.
 For future green roof projects, we highly recommend incorporating a freight elevator that will go to the roof level and designing equipment that can be assembled on the roof while still being heavy and sturdy enough to withstand high wind speeds.

 Building the Rooftop Garden was an excellent learning experience.
 We reap the rewards of our labor every time we climb up to the garden and see the plants flourishing, the bees and butterflies, and the spectacular views of the UT campus and downtown Austin.

 The Webber Energy Group plans on adding an aquaponics system to the rooftop garden.
 This will be a space where students can learn about aquaponics growing systems and where they can experiment with designs to optimize water and energy efficiency.
 The group also plans to work with other research groups across campus to dedicate part of the space to research in areas of biology, horticultural and agriculture.

-*This project, along with the building of the Solar Water Energy and Thermal Lab, will be featured in the ASEE Gulf-Southwest Conference in April 2018 and will be published in the Conference Proceedings.
+*This project, along with the building of the Solar Water Energy and Thermal Lab, was featured in the ASEE Gulf-Southwest Conference in April 2018 and was published in the Conference Proceedings.